BeeJaySoft/ionic-snippets-sublime-plugin/README.md

 ### Installation

-There are 2 methods for installing this plugin.
+There are 3 methods for installing this plugin.

+1. Search for "ionic snippets" via the "Package Control: Install Packages" menu.
+Note: If you don't have Sublime Package Control installed, you can find out how to install it here https://sublime.wbond.net/installation

-1. Clone the repository into your Sublime Text 2/3 packages directory.
+2. Clone the repository into your Sublime Text 2/3 packages directory.
 `git clone https://github.com/PixelDropInc/ionic-snippets-sublime-plugin.git

-2. Download the .zip file and unzip it into your Sublime Text 2/3 packages directory.
+3. Download the .zip file and unzip it into your Sublime Text 2/3 packages directory.
 **Note:** You can find your Sublime Text 2/3 packages directory by going to Preferences > Browse Packages.

 ## What's included - contents